 The trees aren’t so thick that you can’t see any wildlife, though.
 In fact, it is fairly open and very beautiful.
 On our most recent hike we saw three deer, two snowshoe hares, and a baby elk lying amongst the trees.
 Of course, this was just about dusk, which, along with early morning, is always the best time to hike.

-Storm Point trail is an easy hike for any family.
+Storm Point trail in Yellowstone is an easy hike for any family.
 It is fairly short, mostly flat, and you are almost guaranteed to see some wildlife.
 This is a great beginner trail in Yellowstone.
 For other hikes for your family, check out our Yellowstone Kid Hikes list.